Kapiti Island Nature Reserve

-Approved commercial tour operators (click 'commercial operators' above) provide transport and tours of Kapiti Island.
+All visitors must travel to Kapiti Island via an approved commercial tour operator.
+See the above 'commercial operators' tab for more information.
 The island is a popular destination all year round so bookings for the popular summer season need to be made in advance.

 Boat departure and parking

 Boats depart from the Kapiti Boating Club at 1 Manly Road, Paraparaumu Beach.
 This is about a one hour drive north of Wellington.

 To get there from the Paraparaumu traffic lights, turn into Kapiti Road and continue to the beach.
 The Boating Club is at the end of Kapiti Road.